 - A different set of laws.
 Texas residents know that their state is a big place.
 A lot of truck travel is intrastate transport, which doesn't even cross the Texas border.
 Since they do not carry loads between states, many of these trucking companies are not required to follow federal regulations.
 This can lead to many dangerous trucking oversights in improper load bearing, overtime hours, and careless driving.

 - Interstate trucking means more traffic.
 Not only are commercial trucks more dangerous than other vehicles, there are also a lot of them.
 Due to the number of interstate highways surrounding Dallas-especially I-20, I-30, I-35, I-75 and I-635, Northern Texans are surrounded by an enormous amount of daily truck traffic.
 If you're looking for a Colleyville accident attorney to handle your Texas truck accident case, you're not alone: with the sheer number of semi accidents that occur on Loop 820 and accidents due to logginfaceg trucks on 114, a truck accident on your daily commute seems more likely every day.

 - More damage to your vehicle—and to you.
 Logging trucks, dump trucks, gravel trucks, gasoline trucks: all can be seen daily on 114, many of them paid by the load.
 When heavy vehicles are in a hurry, rushing through hard weather or rush-hour traffic, they're going to be much harder to stop than an average passenger vehicle.
 If a truck driver needs to slow down quickly, the momentum of his load can cause much more damage when he hits something-or someone.

 The experienced trucking accident attorneys at The Hart Law Firm know you're hurting after your accident.
 You're most likely also tired, overwhelmed, and just want to be able to get your life back.
-That's why it is vital that you get legal advice from a Bedford accident lawyer you can trust-one that has seen these types of accidents before, and knows the process.
+That's why it is vital that you get legal advice from an injury lawyer you can trust-one that has seen these types of accidents before, and knows the process.
 Our Colleyville accident attorneys handle Texas truck accident cases in the Dallas and Ft Worth metros, are familiar with the highways and traffic hazards of the area, and can present a compelling case to a judge.